dennisss/dacha/pkg/container/README.md

 - `Job`: A replicated set of `Task`s with the same configuration.

 - `Manager`: Special process which manages the state of the cluster.
-    - There will be a single `Manager` `Job` per `Cluster` with one leader `Task` at a time which ensures that the cluster is in a healthy state.
+    - There will be a single `Manager` `Job` per `Zone` with one leader `Task` at a time which ensures that the cluster is in a healthy state.
-    - This process also hosts the user facing API and interacting with `Job`s in the cluster.
+    - This process also hosts the user facing API for performing CRUD operations on `Job`s.

-- `Metastore`: Strongly consistent and durable key-value store and lock service used to store the state of the cluster.
-There will be exactly one of these for the entire cluster.
+- `Metastore`: Strongly consistent and durable key-value store and lock service used to store the state of a `Zone`.
+There will be exactly one of these per `Zone`.

 - `Blob`: A single usually large binary file identified by a hash.
 Blobs may also have a small amount of metadata such as a content type (e.g. tar or zip) to describe how they should be processed.

-- `Bundle`: Collection of files typically containing a binary + static assets and distributed as a `Blob` archive.
+- `Bundle`: Collection of files typically containing a binary + static assets and distributed as one or more `Blob` archives.

 - `Volume`: Mounted path in a `Container`.
 Typically the source will be a `Blob` or a persistent directory on the `Node`.